hybridgroup/capable/README.md

 Modules should not depend on other modules.
 There is some dependency management, but it shouldn't be relied upon.
 Dependencies should be shaved down to the minimal.

+We don't enforce dependencies.
+It's up to whoever writes the Capable file to look at the warning after running a package.

+We also don't enforce change checks.
+This assumes that when you package/vendor files with capable that you do not change those files.
+If you do change the files that capable creates (not recommended), it's up to you to run a capable verify before running capable package. capable package will overwrite files regardless of changes.

 Notice how the Capable.list looks like it's english?
 There's an elegance to it that I like.
 But we have to remember that this is code and you're not writing a sentence--if you try, it'll actually break because the ruby parser isn't an english parser.
 Think of it as though it's a poem rather than prose.
 You're writing poetry.

 # TODO

 Different types of storage other than git. eg. download from http, output from running an application or a ruby block, etc. Will add as needed, looks like it's good enough for now.

+The names of stuff is bad, and I should feel bad.
+Was in a rush and wrote down the first not-completely-stupid thing that came to mind.
+My "Parser" classes aren't really even parsers. ugh Need to rename and re-organize

+Decide whether to enforce dependencies and change checks...